RV Petrel: USS Hornet

 On 12 February 2019, the crew announced they had located the wreck of the aircraft carrier USS Hornet at a depth of more than 17700 ft off the Solomon Islands.
 She is in remarkably good condition.
 She sits right-side up with her island still in place.
 A portion of her flight deck has collapsed due to the fire that raged on her decks during the battle.
 A portion of her stern is torn away, but the hull remains mostly intact.
 Several aircraft are scattered among the wreck.

 USS Strong

 On 26 February 2019, the crew announced they had located the wreck of the destroyer USS Strong, resting at a depth of 1,000 ft.
-She rests in pieces, the largest of which is the heavily damaged forward section of the ship laying on its port side.
+She rests in pieces, the largest of which is the heavily damaged forward section of the ship lying on its port side.
 The rest of the ship was largely fragmented by the detonation of her depth charges and lies in a compact debris field that includes the ship's boilers, propellers, and wheelhouse.